MarkOates/flare_gui/README.md

 #### 4. (optional) Use the the [`flare_gui_bootstrap`](https://github.com/MarkOates/flare_gui_bootstrap) project on GitHub

-After you have the libraries ready, you might want to try the [`flare_gui_bootstrap`](https://github.com/MarkOates/flare_gui_bootstrap) project, which has basic boilerplate AllegroFlare  and an FlareGUI projects along with a Makefile.
+After you have the libraries ready, you might want to try the [`flare_gui_bootstrap`](https://github.com/MarkOates/flare_gui_bootstrap) project, which has basic boilerplate AllegroFlare and FlareGUI projects along with a Makefile.
 Get that here:

 ```bash
 $ git clone https://github.com/MarkOates/flare_gui_bootstrap